Thursday, October 24, 2019

 Given all this, the least we can do is to vote PM Modi back to power.

-May Rama Rajya be heralded under his leadership.
+May Rama Rajya be heralded with inclusive opportunities for all communities.

 May Bharata achieve Vishwa Guru/Bandhu status.